maximus12793/lists/README.md

 Simple exercises following the guide of https://rust-unofficial.github.io/too-many-lists/.

 [TOC]
-1. Intro
+1. Introduction
-2. Bad Stack
+2. A Bad Stack
-3. Ok Stack
+3. An Ok Stack
-4. Persistant Stack
+4. A Persistant Stack
+5. A Bad Safe Deque